Skip to Content

 Performance

-However, with such a short time frame, it is difficult to draw a conclusion on its prospects until it has completed a full market cycle.
-Over the past two years, this share class has lost 2.0%, compared with the-1.4% return of the category benchmark, the Bloomberg Barclays U.S. Aggregate Government/ Credit 1-3 Year Index, for the same period.
-It also lagged peers as the category’s average loss for the period was 1.8%.
-The share class led the index with a higher Sharpe ratio, a measure of risk-adjusted return, over the trailing one-year period.
+In the last two years, this share class has returned 1.0%, even with the return of the category benchmark, the Bloomberg Barclays U.S. Aggregate Government/ Credit 1-3 Year Index, for the same period.
+It was also even with peers as the category’s average return for the period was 1.0%.
+The share class had a higher Sharpe ratio, a measure of risk-adjusted return, than the index over the trailing one-year period.

 Published on